Code of Conduct

 Individuals are expected to respect the library building and its contents.
 Prohibited behaviors include:

 - Vandalizing or defacing any part of the library building complex, its furniture, or equipment.

 - Moving library furniture from one area to another in the library.

-- Utilizing skateboards, rollerblades, scooters, bicycles or any motorized vehicle used for recreational purposes within the library or at the Library entrance/patio.
+- Utilizing skateboards, rollerblades, scooters, bicycles or any motorized vehicle other than for disability accommodation used within the library or at the Library entrance/patio.